 Theological study is about meaningfully intellectual engagement.
 But growth within our spiritual lives is also vital to our formation for ministry.
 Joining The Presbyterian College means being part of a warm community that prays together, offers praise together, and shares in meals together.
 Be transformed and equipped through study and praise and prayer and celebration together as the Body of Christ.

 The third year of the program includes a one-week study tour in Cuba.
-This trip engages you meaningfully with the culture, history, and life of the church in Cuba.
-This experience will help you understand that ministry and mission are always shaped by particular languages, cultures, and histories.
-Our program is also developing a meaningful component oriented toward dialogue with Indigenous communities in Canada.
+This trip engages you meaningfully with the culture, history, and life of the church there.
+As a result, you will understand that ministry and mission are always shaped by particular languages, cultures, and histories.
+We are also developing a meaningful component oriented toward dialogue with Indigenous communities in Canada.

 The Master of Divinity at The Presbyterian College is a 3-year, 90-credit program.
 The first two years of the program are residential in Montreal.
-The final year can be completed at a distance (with 6 residential weeks over the year)—your internship in the final year could be in Toronto or Winnipeg or Halifax or Boston.
-Synchronous components of the final-year (the online classroom) make use of the Zoom platform, and a-synchronous components are through a new Populi learning management system.
+The final year can be completed at a distance (with 6 residential weeks over the year).
+Your internship in the final year could be in Toronto or Winnipeg or Halifax or Boston.
+Synchronous components of the final-year (the online classroom) use Zoom, and a-synchronous components are through a new Populi learning management system.

-If you have already completed some part of your theological studies in a public university or an accredited seminary, you may transfer up to 36 credits (12 courses) toward your program at The Presbyterian College—these transfer credits are reviewed and confirmed at the time of your application.
+If you have already completed some part of your theological studies, transfer up to 36 credits (12 courses) toward your program at The Presbyterian College.
+We will review these transfer credits at the time you apply.

-As a combined program of McGill University and The Presbyterian College, there are two applications to complete—one application to the College (Master of Divinity program) and one application to the University (registering in the BTh program of that institution for the purposes of the MDiv).
-Of course, we are available to support you in this application process and answer any questions you might have.
+As a combined program of McGill University and The Presbyterian College, there are two to complete.
+One application to the College (Master of Divinity program) and one application to the University (registering in the BTh program of that institution).
+We are certainly available to support you in this application process and answer any questions you might have.

-This new program is being developed for Master of Divinity students who feel called to either congregational renewal or the development of new faith communities.
+This new program is being developed for Master of Divinity students.
+It is for those who feel called to either congregational renewal or the development of new faith communities.

-Placements take place from May to July over two summers.
+Placements are from May to July over two summers.

-Students also carry out additional readings, participate in classes/workshops, and provide a written summary of their learnings to their peers, ensuring that all participants can learn from each other’s experiences.
+Students complete additional readings, participate in classes/workshops, and provide a written summary of their learnings to their peers.
+As a result all participants learn from each other’s experiences.

-A bursary, as specified by the Presbyterian Church of Canada, is available to eligible students.
+A bursary, as specified by the Presbyterian Church of Canada, is provided to eligible students.